jeffstieler/atlas-help/getting-started/package-services-with-artifacts.html.md

 	usage: packer [--version] [--help] <command> [<args>]

 	Available commands are:
 		build       build image(s) from template
 		fix         fixes templates from old versions of packer inspect     see components of a template
-	    validate     check that a template is valid
+		push        push a template and supporting files to a Packer build service validate    check that a template is valid version     Prints the Packer version

 If you get an error that `packer` could not be found, then your PATH environmental variable was not setup properly.
 Please go back and ensure